Save Sprat, Save Marine Wildlife, Save Coastal Communities

 Find out more, and discover how you can help by following the links below.

-Save Our Sprat West Cork responds to Government measures to protect Sprat... read our official statement.
+Save Our Sprat West Cork responds to Government measures to protect Sprat... read our official statement and see the questions posed to Ministers here.

 How can I help?